hannadrehman/react-toaster/documentation/docs/toaster-options/hide-after.md

 # Hide After

-tostify-react hides after 3 secs by default.
+toastify-react hides after 3 secs by default.
 We can change it using `hideAfter`

 import toaster from '../../../dist';